How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 These supplies go to the parent with whom the child will live.
 Things and possessions registered in the name of the child remain with him, are not divided between the parents and are not compensated.

-The presence of minor children may affect the decision of the judge to increase the property of the spouse with whom they remain.
-But this solution is more the exception than the rule.
+The presence of minor children may influence the judge's decision to increase the property of the spouse with whom they remain.
+But such a decision is more the exception than the rule.

-It may be adopted in order to protect the rights of the child.
-But, if the second parent is obliged to pay alimony, then most likely the property of the divorced will be divided in half.
+It may be adopted to protect the rights of the child.
+But, if the second parent is obliged to pay child support, then most likely the property of the divorcing couple will be divided in half.

-Non-common property that is not divided in a divorce includes:
+Non-common property that is not divided during a divorce includes:

 • Things and possessions received before marriage;